skypjack/entt/docs/md/graph.md

 As anticipated in the introduction, the aim isn't to offer all possible data structures suitable for representing and working with graphs.
 Many will likely be added or refined over time.
-However I want to discourage anyone expecting tight scheduling on the subject.<br/>
+However, I want to discourage anyone expecting tight scheduling on the subject.<br/>
 The data structures presented in this section are mainly useful for the development and support of some tools which are also part of the same submodule.